test1230-lab/face-parsing.PyTorch/README.md

     $ CUDA_VISIBLE_DEVICES=0,1 python -m torch.distributed.launch --nproc_per_node=2 train.py
 ```

-If you do not wish to train the model, you can download [our pre-trained model](https://drive.google.com/open?id=154JgKpzCPW82qINcVieuPH3fZ2e0P812) and save it in `res/cp`.
+If you do not wish to train the model, you can download [our pre-trained model](https://drive.google.com/open?id=154JgKpzCPW82qINcVieuPH3fZ2e0P812) and save it in `res/cp`. also in releases

 ## Demo